 On this page

-Ryan Hipple is principal engineer at Schell Games.
+These tips come from Ryan Hipple, principal engineer at Schell Games.
 He has a lot of experience with using Scriptable Objects to architect games.
-We asked him to pick out a few of the coolest things you can build with them.
 You can watch Ryan’s Unite talk on Scriptable Objects here; we also recommend you see Unity engineer Richard Fine’s session for a great introduction to Scriptable Objects.
 Thank you Ryan!

 In brief: What are Scriptable Objects?